 For more information about requirements for maintaining printed copies of SA's in the paper casefile, see D-202-1: Documentation Requirements.

-Step 6
+Step 6 – Any VR staff

-If it becomes apparent that the total committed budget will not be used, VR staff reduces the quantity and/or unit cost in the SA.
+If it becomes apparent that the total committed budget will not be used, reduce the quantity and/or unit cost in the SA in RHW.

+Repeat step 5.

 For information about closing an SA, refer to the ReHabWorks User's Guide, Chapter 17: Case Purchase Order, 17.10 PO Change.